 The Walnut Building was demolished in the summer of 2000 to make way for the current Chemistry Building.
+On April 15, 2011 a Penn State Alumni Association historical marker was dedicated at the site of the former Walnut Building

-Source: Penn State Intercom the Nittany Lions on the field to start a new season.
-(Photo from Penn State Public Information)
+Source: Penn State Intercom

-April 15 - Teammates Courtney Brown and LaVar Arrington were selected as the first two players in the 2000 National Football League (NFL) draft, making them the only Penn State players to be drafted number one and two in the same year.
-Brown was picked by the Cleveland Browns, while Arrington was selected by the Washington Redskins.
+April 15 - Teammates Courtney Brown and LaVar Arrington are selected as the first two players in the 2000 National Football League (NFL) draft, making them the only Penn State players to be drafted number one and two in the same year.
+Brown was picked first by the Cleveland Browns, while Arrington was selected second by the Washington Redskins.

 September 23 - Penn State freshman cornerback, Adam Taliaferro, "breaks his neck" in a nationally televised football game against Ohio State.
 Despite being told he may not walk again, within a year Taliaferro would complete a determined and courageous recovery.
-Though he would never again play college football, on September 1, 2001, Taliaferro miraculously led
+Though he would never again play college football, on September 1, 2001, Taliaferro miraculously led the Nittany Lions on the field to start a new season.
+(Photo from Penn State Public Information)